Gaslighter (album): Release and promotion

 The album was announced on March 4, 2020, with a scheduled release date of May 1.
 On April 21, the release was postponed due to the COVID-19 pandemic.
 On June 11, the album's release was rescheduled for July 17.

 Singles

-The album's lead single and title track, "Gaslighter", was released to critical acclaim on March 4, 2020, along with the album's pre-order.
+The lead single, "Gaslighter", was released to critical acclaim on March 4, 2020, along with the album's pre-order.
 The music video was directed by Seanne Farmer and was released the same day.
 The song deals with lead singer Natalie Maines' bitter divorce from ex-husband Adrian Pasdar.
 It peaked at number 20 on the Billboard Hot Country Songs chart and number 36 on the Country Airplay chart.
 The song also peaked at number 31 on the Canada Country chart.